 Don’t get too close so it’s impossible to tell what the ingredients and portion size are.

 Don’t shoot food under bad fluorescent lighting.
 Please find an indirect natural light source.

 Be mindful of your camera angles – from this angle, it’s very hard to see the ingredients and get a sense of the portion sizes.

 Uploading your photos

 Once you’ve finished taking your photos, you can use the Menu Maker tool in your Restaurant Manager account to upload them.

 Open Menu Maker.

-Navigate to the Items tab in Menu Maker, and click into the item you wish to upload a photo for.
+Navigate to the items tab in Menu Maker and click into the item you want to upload a photo for.

-Once you’ve uploaded your photo, click the Save button in the top right to submit the photo for approval.
+Once you’ve uploaded your photo, click the Save button in the top right-hand corner to submit the photo for approval.

-Once you’ve requested approval, the item detail page will be locked, and no further edits will be allowed until the photo is approved.
+Once you’ve requested approval, the item detail page will be locked, and no further edits will be allowed until the photo has been approved.